nfweb/nfweb-concept/project-brief.md

 * Support plattform: Many users will be administering Nightfever content on a regular basis.
 We'll need a knowledge base (guidelines, frequent tasks, tools etc.) and a discussion/issue management platform to handle individual issues.
 * Backup plan: Constant automatic backup task inklusing code and content

-## Deployment
+## Legacy

 Continuity of important legacy components:

-* Existing URLs still hold or redirect to their content ("Cool URIs don't change" )
+* Existing URLs still hold or redirect to the correspondent new content location ("Cool URIs don't change")
 * Existing domain names continue to exists